 At Tilburg University, I teach in the Public Administration bachelor and the master programmes and supervise several master and PhD students.
 I am also active in a number of executive education programmes including those of the Management Development Bureau (ABD) for higher civil servants in the Netherlands, the Netherlands School of Public Administration (NSOB), and the European Institute of Public Administration (EIPA).
 Topics on which I teach include public decision making, policy implementation, regulatory supervision and enforcement, performance measurement, strategic public management, local and regional governance, European governance, and multilevel governance.

 I am closely collaborating with other scholars, companies and governments - in the region, the Netherlands and internationally.
-For example, I am one of the coordinators of the Organized Crime Field Lab (OCFL), in which I collaborate with among others the National Police, the Public Prosecutors Office, the tax office, local and regional governments, and private parties, as well as with Harvard University and the University of Oxford.
-I am also leading an EU-funded project on energy neutral neighborhoods (SMILE), in which regional and local governments, energy cooperatives and a private company experiment with innovative governance approaches.
-Together with Utrecht University, Birch and Berenschot, I am currently involved in a project in which we monitor - in real time - the governance of the Region Deals that have recently been negotiated by the central government and various regions in the Netherlands.
+For example, I am one of the coordinators of the Organized Crime Field Lab (OCFL), in which I collaborate with among others the National Police, the Public Prosecutors Office, the tax office, local and regional governments, and private parties, as well as with Harvard University.
+I am also involved in an NWO cross-over project on large scale energy storage (RELEASE), in which technological innovation is combined with innovations in governance.
+Together with Utrecht University and others, I am currently co-leading a project in which we monitor - in real time - the governance of the Region Deals that have recently been negotiated by the central government and various regions in the Netherlands.